Notesong/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    .map returns a new array when used on an array.  .forEach does not.
+If you want a new array with .forEach, you must push each item to a new list during the loop.

 2. What is the difference between a function and a method?

+    A function is a bit of code that can be called on its own.
+A method is attached to an object when called.

 3. What is closure?

+    Closures control scope in a program.
+It decides where a variable can be called.
+Inner functions have access to outer variables but not the opposite.

 4. Describe the four rules of the 'this' keyword.

+    1. Global/Window Binding is when 'this' binds to the browser window or to the base level of JavaScript.
+    2. Implicit Binding is when 'this' binds to the object before the '.' in a standard object call.
+    3. New Binding is when 'this' binds to a specific named instance of an object created by a constructor function using the 'new' keyword.
+    4. Explicit Binding is when 'call' or 'apply' methods are used to set an object.
+The 'this' refers to whatever is in the ()'s.

 5. Why do we need super() in an extended class?

+    We need super() to allow us to inherit from the parent classes.
+Without super(), the code will produce an error if it's indicated that the class extends another.

 ## Project Set up